What Are the Best Google Earth Alternatives? [2026 Guide]

 • Offline navigation capabilities for remote areas

-The google earth competitors listed in this guide are ideal for urban planners, developers, researchers, students, and casual map enthusiasts who need more specialized functionality than traditional Google Earth offers.
+The Google Earth competitors listed in this guide serve urban planners, developers, researchers, students, and casual map enthusiasts who need more than traditional Google Earth functionality.

 Key Features: